 When a buyer walks into your home you want them having all the feels.
 From excitement to a slight nervousness, you want them ready to act today.
 You want those buyers thinking that if they don’t they might miss out on your slice of real estate heaven.
-When preparing home to sell be sure to implement these tips before you list to ensure you’re attract buyers and make the best first impression, leaving buyers giddy.
+When preparing home to sell be sure to implement these tips before you list to ensure you attract buyers and make the best first impression, leaving buyers giddy.

 No matter how clean you think your home may be when you’re getting ready to sell, be ready to get down to business.
 We’re talking deep clean.
 From baseboards and windows, to the inside of your oven and behind your doors — there’s no nook too small, no surface too sleek that should be denied a little TLC when preparing home to sell.
 Do it yourself or hire a pro, but this round of cleaning is going to require a lot of elbow grease.
 If your home is spick and span, potential buyers will know you’ve taken good care of it.

 A helpful way to identify areas that need cleaning is to start the decluttering process.
 Pack up anything that you don’t need on a daily basis, potentially unveiling dusty corners you haven’t cleaned in years.
 Be mindful of small kitchen appliances, unnecessary decor, electronics and toys.
 As you prepare your home for listing, decluttering lets your home (not your stuff) be the star of the show.
 Remember, less is more.

 A fresh coat of paint and and a few new finishes is a simple way to boost your home’s appeal.
 Not everyone will love that navy blue statement wall so it’s best to opt for paint colours that are more neutral.

 Replacing hardware on your kitchen and bathroom cupboards is an inexpensive way to lend a contemporary feel to any space.
 Anything you can do to modernize your home will go a long way.
 Check out the latest trends in designer magazines or websites for a little inspiration.